-Preparing for a Drug Test?
-How to Get THC Out of Your System
+How to Prepare for a Drug Test – Getting THC Out of Your System

 Your heart drops and panic sets in as you think back to the last time you smoked weed.
 Was it two weeks ago?
 Three?
 Just last night?
 And then you begin to wonder how long it’ll stay in your system.
 You’ve always heard 30 days was the principal amount of time, but who knows if that’s true.
 Questions and worries continue to flood your brain.